 The bahaviour is backed up by the POSIX access() API.
 The Windows replacement (waccess()) returns incorrect results because it does not consider ACLs (Access Control Lists).
 The Prolog flag win_file_access_check may be used to control the level of checking performed by Prolog.
 Please note that checking access never provides a guarantee that a subsequent open succeeds without errors due to inherent concurrency in file operations.
 It is generally more robust to try and open the file and handle possible exceptions.
 See open/4 and catch/3.

 exists_file(+File)

 True if File exists and is a regular file.
-This does not imply the user has read and/or write permission for the file.
-This is the same as access_file(File, exist).
+This does not imply the user has read or write access to the file.
+See also exists_directory/1 and access_file/2.

 file_directory_name(+File, -Directory)